Bad semidefinite programs: they all look the same: Introduction

+We illustrate our results by many examples.
+The only technical proofs in the main body of the paper are those of Theorem \ref{unif-d-thm} and of Lemma \ref{max-sl-lemma}, and these can be safely skipped at first reading.

-Our main results hinge on Theorem \ref{pataki-cl}, which gives conditions for the linear image of a closed convex cone to be closed.
-While this question is fundamental, there is surprisingly little recent literature on the subject.
-We refer to \cite{WaksEpel:76} for a sufficient condition; to \cite{BausBor:99} for a necessary and sufficient condition on when the continuous image of a closed convex cone is closed, and to \cite{Aus:96} for a characterization of when the linear image of a closed convex set is closed.
-More recently \cite{BertTseng:07} studied a more general problem, whether the intersection of an infinite sequence of nested sets is nonempty, and gave a sufficient condition in terms of the sequence being {\em retractive}.
-The question whether a small perturbation of the linear operator still leads to the closedness of the linear image has been recently studied in \cite{BorweinMoors:09}.
+\nin{\bf Related work} A fundamental question in convex analysis is whether the linear image of a closed convex cone is closed.
+In this paper we rely on Theorem 1.1 from \cite{Pataki:07}, which we summmarize in Lemma \ref{pataki-cl}.
+This result gives several necessary conditions, and exact characterizations for the class of {\em nice} cones.
+We refer to Bauschke and Borwein \cite{BausBor:99} for the closedness of the continuous image of a closed convex cone; to Auslender \cite{Aus:96} for the closedness of the linear image of an arbitrary closed convex set; and to Waksman and Epelman \cite{WaksEpel:76} for another related result.
+For perturbation results we refer to Borwein and Moors \cite{BorweinMoors:09, BorweinMoors:10}; the latter paper shows that the set of linear maps under which the image of a closed convex cone is {\em not} closed is small both in terms of measure and category.
+For a more general problem, whether the intersection of an infinite sequence of nested sets is nonempty, Bertsekas and Tseng \cite{BertTseng:07} gave a sufficient condition.
+Their characterization is in terms of a certain {\em retractiveness} property of the set sequence.